marchtea/mdtogh/descriptions.rst

 ===================
 mdtogh is still on developing.

-Features is developing or will be add later.
+Features are developing or will be add later.

 - max toc level
 - support recursive options.